okta/okta-signin-widget/README.md

 - resetPassword
 - unlockAccount

-> **Note:** A particular flow can only work if the admin has configured the org to allow the required operations (example: if Profile Enrollment (User sign-up) in the admin console is not enabled, bootstrapping the widget with `flow: 'signup'` will result in an error)
+> **Note:** A particular flow can only work if the admin has configured the org policies to allow the required operations.
+Example: if Profile Enrollment (User sign-up) in the admin console is not enabled, bootstrapping the widget with `flow: 'signup'` will result in an error.

+Flow can also only work when `useInteractionCodeFlow` config option is set to `true`.

 ```javascript
 // login.html